-For more information on the forthcoming Kingfisher Day or Chafey's Lake and all the latest sightings, contact Radipole Lake Discovery Centre, details below or pop in and see us.
+For further information on the above event and all the latest sightings, contact Radipole Lake Discovery Centre, details below or pop in and see us.
 Hot and cold refreshments and snacks available.

 Telephone: 01305 778313

 We spend 90% of net income on conservation, public education and advocacy

 The RSPB is a member of BirdLife International.
 Find out more about the partnership